OSMOSIS: Enabling Multi-Tenancy in Datacenter SmartNICs: OSMOSIS

 OSMOSIS provides low management overhead with a minimal hardware footprint.
 We present two key mechanisms that help us to achieve this goal: a hardware flow abstraction (FMQs) and scheduling algorithms suitable for hardware implementation (WLBVT and DWRR).

 \subpar{0.5}{Flow management queues} (FMQs) generalize a packet flow similarly to how a hardware thread generalizes a process.
+If the tenant needs to offload multiple workloads, each workload kernel (binary) must be associated with its own FMQ.
 FMQs store matched packet descriptors in a FIFO queue and monitor the flow processing performance.
 The scheduler then uses these measures to allocate compute resources fairly and enforce per-flow priorities.
 Processing the FIFO queue triggers kernel executions on sNIC PUs, resembling program instruction execution flow in traditional OS processes.

 FMQs also store part of the ECTX state, such as the matching rule, pointers to the kernel binary, and the SLO policy definition.
 The host-side control plane manages and initializes FMQs that appear as MMIO registers in SR-IOV VF address space.
 FMQs are highly extensible.
 For example, the OSMOSIS priority model is compatible with datacenter Ethernet~\cite{pfc}.
 In case of congestion on the FMQ FIFO queue, the packets can be marked with the appropriate Ethernet ECN congestion flag or can supply the per-FMQ telemetry information~\cite{ibspec,agrawal2020intel,floyd1993random,zhu2015dcqcn,alizadeh2010dctcp,li2019hpcc}.